MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 What's new in Version 1.0.

-* Added new service connection type input for easy selection of Azure AKS cluster.
+* Added a new service connection type input for easy selection of Azure AKS cluster.
-* Replaced output variable input with output variables section that we had added in all tasks.
+* Replaced the output variable input with an output variables section that we added in all tasks.

-Use this task to deploy, configure, or update a Kubernetes cluster by running kubectl commands.
+Use this task to deploy, configure, or update a Kubernetes cluster by running `kubectl` commands.

 ### Service Connection